tirtheshjain/ChatStat/README.md

 ---

-🔒 We do not share or store your data beyond the scope of this application.
+<div align="center">🔒 We do not share or store your data beyond the scope of this application.</div>

-💖 Developed with love by Tirthesh Jain & Aditya Tomar. © [2023] ChatStat.
+<div align="center">💖 Developed with love by Tirthesh Jain & Aditya Tomar. © [2023] ChatStat.</div>